 History and Controversy

-Before the inauguration of the A line in 1913, the capital’s transport network consisted of an intricate web of tramway and train lines, which congested its narrow streets.
+Before the inauguration of the A line in 1913, the first subway line in South America, the capital’s transport network consisted of an intricate web of tramway and train lines, which congested its narrow streets.

 The first proposals to build a subway system were submitted in 1886.
 After various plan rejections, delays and hiccups, the then-thriving Anglo-Argentine Tramways Company began the build in 1911.